EliSchillinger/learning-materials-home/docs/ai/index.md

 *   **Jetstream2:**  Jetstream2 provides access to NVIDIA A100 and H100 GPUs, ideal for demanding deep learning tasks.
 Learn more at [https://jetstream-cloud.org](https://jetstream-cloud.org).
 *   **CyVerse CACAO:**  CACAO simplifies the deployment of complex AI/ML applications on cloud platforms.
 It provides pre-built templates for deploying various AI/ML Web UIs, vector databases, and interactive applications, all backed by GPU resources.

+### Access CyVerse Data Store from AI Agents

+To access research datasets stored in CyVerse Data Store via AI Agents or other AI workloads, CyVerse offers the Data Store MCP Server.
+Learn how to configure your agents or workloads at [**MCP**](mcp).

 **Getting Started with Cloud Resources:**

 1. Create an account on [ACCESS-CI.org](https://access-ci.org).